violinist-dev/agov/docs/theming.md

 http://agov.dev/styleguide
 ```

-Please refer to the [KSS Node Documentation](https://github.com/kss-node/kss/blob/spec/SPEC.md) for details about how to format your Sass comments.
+Please refer to the [KSS Node Documentation](https://github.com/kss-node/kss/blob/spec/SPEC.md) for details about how to format your Sass documentation.

 To include additional Stylesheets or Javascript files in the styleguide;